awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-ec2.md

 This finding informs you the listed EC2 instance in your AWS environment is probing a port on a large number of publicly routable IP addresses\.
 This type of activity is typically used to find vulnerable hosts to exploit\.

 #### <a name="impact-ec2-portsweep_remediation"></a>

 **Remediation recommendations:**

+If this activity is unexpected, your instance is likely compromised, see [Remediating a compromised EC2 instance](guardduty_remediate.md#compromised-ec2)\.

+## Impact:EC2/SuspiciousDomainRequest\.Reputation<a name="impact-ec2-suspiciousdomainrequestreputation"></a>

+### An EC2 instance is querying a low reputation domain name that is suspicious in nature due to its age, or low popularity\.<a name="impact-ec2-suspiciousdomainrequestreputation_description"></a>

+#### <a name="impact-ec2-suspiciousdomainrequestreputation_severity"></a>

+**Default severity: Low**

+#### <a name="impact-ec2-suspiciousdomainrequestreputation_full"></a>

+This finding informs you that the listed Amazon EC2 instance within your AWS environment is querying a low reputation domain name that is suspected of being malicious\.
+GuardDuty noticed characteristics of this domain that were consistent with previously observed malicious domains, however, our reputation model was unable to definitively relate it to a known threat\.
+These domains are typically newly observed or receive a low amount of traffic\.

+Low reputation domains are based on a reputation score model developed by GuardDuty, which evaluates and ranks the characteristics of a domain to determine its likelihood of being malicious\.

+#### <a name="impact-ec2-suspiciousdomainrequestreputation_remediation"></a>

+**Remediation recommendations:**